Home Adaptations for Independent Living: An OT's Guide

 Every home and individual is different, but certain adaptations are frequently recommended to address common challenges faced by older adults.
 These are designed to conserve energy and reduce the risk of accidents.

-• Living Areas: Reducing trip hazards is vital.
+- Living Areas: Reducing trip hazards is vital.
 This involves securing loose rugs, tidying trailing wires, and ensuring clear pathways.
-As part of a falls prevention assessment, we may also recommend raising the height of your favourite chair to make standing up easier.
+Sometimes the most impactful change is the simplest — as part of a falls prevention assessment, we may raise the height of your favourite chair with raisers or an extra cushion, or rearrange furniture so your walking frame is always within reach.
+These small environmental changes can transform someone’s ability to move independently.

 What Happens During an Assessment?

-A private home assessment is a collaborative process.
-A Chartered Occupational Therapist will visit you at home to observe how you manage daily tasks—such as getting in and out of bed, washing, or preparing a drink.
-They will then provide a written report with bespoke recommendations.
-This ensures that you don’t spend money on unnecessary equipment, but rather invest in the exact changes that will prolong your independence.
+A private home assessment is a collaborative, whole-person process.
+A registered Occupational Therapist will visit you at home to understand your daily routines, the activities that matter to you, and the specific barriers you’re facing.
+They’ll observe how you manage tasks — getting in and out of bed, washing, preparing a drink — and look at how your environment helps or hinders you.
+You’ll receive a written report with bespoke recommendations, ensuring you invest only in the changes that will make the biggest difference to your independence and quality of life.

 Frequently Asked Questions